Macitron/ungelify-rs/README.md

 ## Supported File Formats

-The only archive formats that are supported at this time are Mages archives V1 and V2 with uncompressed entries.
+The only archive formats that are supported at this time are MAGES. archives v1 and v2, including support for compressed entries.
 Further archive format support is under active development.